tdilauro/Simplified-wiki/TemporaryTokenAccessControl.md

 by a link with the relation `https://librarysimplified.org/rel/content-token`.

-An OPDS server that supports TTAC SHOULD link to the corresponding CTP endpoint from any OPDS feed containing an <entry> that can be fulfilled through this scheme.
+An OPDS server that supports TTAC SHOULD link to the corresponding Client Token Protocol endpoint from any OPDS feed containing an entry that can be fulfilled through this scheme.

 # Client Token Protocol behavior